 Imagine waking up in a snow globe…That’s how travel journalist Krista feels when she arrives in magical Quebec to report on Canada’s glittering Winter Carnival.
-Over ten sub-zero days Krista’s formerly frozen heart begins to melt as she discovers an enchanting world of ice palaces, husky dog-sledding and maple-syrup treats galore.
-And then she meets Jacques, a man as handsome and rugged as he is mysterious…The two share a secret that could bond them forever, but can they find a way to break through the protective layers around their hearts to warm up this winter wonderland? …let the snow-spangled adventure begin
+Over ten sub-zero days Krista’s formerly frozen heart begins to melt as she discovers an enchanting world of ice palaces.
+Husky dog-sledding and maple-syrup treats galore.
+And then she meets Jacques, a man as handsome and rugged as he is mysterious…The two share a secret that could bond them forever.
+Can they find a way to break through the protective layers around their hearts? …let the snow-spangled adventure begin

-‘Winter Wonderland’ has been eagerly awaited by many, myself included and when my postman delivered it to me, little did I know what was inside that cover.
+‘Winter Wonderland’ has been eagerly awaited by many, myself included.
+When my postman delivered it to me, little did I know what was inside that cover.

 Whilst in Quebec we experience the magnificent views, flavoursome food and best of all the adorable husky puppies.
-Through Belinda’s writing you really do feel as though you are there stroking Santol, drinking Caribou and getting to meet Jacques *swoons*.
+Through Belinda’s writing you feel as though you are there stroking Santol, drinking Caribou and getting to meet Jacques.

 Forget ‘The Sound of Music’ this winter and read ‘Winter Wonderland’ instead it really is a few of my favourite things!